 3 For Advertising

 Some of you may be putting sales leads who didn’t close into a custom “matched audience” on LinkedIn.

 It’s a feature that was released last year.
 You input email addresses and send tailored ads to those contacts.
 Many of you probably aren’t doing this for a few reasons.

 - A minimum of 300 emails to create a custom audience

 - No guarantee your records match those on LinkedIn

 - Little ability to manage record input

 So, why would you want to “waste” sales leads using this feature?
 Well, with LeadFuze, it makes sense.

 - Our emails are double-verified: The emails you get are way more likely to be the right email (as opposed to most other data providers).
 This means that the emails are more likely to match the emails in LinkedIn.
 Which means that your ads will be seen by those you intend to see them.

-- You can easily find 300 Contacts: With unlimited leads and contact data, you can plug in 300-500 emails into a matched audience every month without sacrificing your trusted, proven sales process.
+- You can easily find 300 Contacts: With lead data and contact info from LeadFuze, you can plug in 300-500 emails into a matched audience every month without sacrificing your trusted, proven sales process.
 Feel free to experiment!